d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-windows.md

 Python 2.7.x - Get the latest Python **2.7.x** Anaconda distribution from https://www.continuum.io/downloads

-Qt 5.6.1 (online installer) - http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe.
+Qt Unified (online installer) - http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe.
 Please __do not__ install a newer release, as it will not work.
 Qt provides much of the GUI framework behind GCS.
 Also, the compiler and some necessary Unix command line tools are provided.

-Microsoft Visual Studio 2015 Community Edition - https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx. __Do not__ install an older or newer release, as it will not work.
+Microsoft Visual Studio 2015 Community Edition - https://imagine.microsoft.com/en-us/Catalog/Product/101. __Do not__ install an older or newer release, as it will not work.
 MSVC is used to compile GCS on Windows.

 ### Install required programs